 1. Set Your Third Party System (Slack) to Accept Incoming Webhooks

 To start, you’ll need to configure your third-party system to accept incoming Webhooks.
 Webhooks are how external systems (like Centercode) send data to other systems.
-Enabling webhooks provides a path for Centercode to interact with your system (Slack) for a predetermined purpose - to send data.
+Enabling webhooks provides a path for Centercode to interact with your system (Slack, Salesforce, etc.) for a predetermined purpose - to send data.

 Please note enabling Webhooks may likely require global administrator access within your system.